bartr/autogitops/README.md

 ## Configuration

-> The `autogitops` folder should be in the application repo that you want to deploy
+> The `autogitops` folder should be in the application repo(s)

 - AutoGitOps uses a config file to control the templating engine
   - The default location is `./autogitops/autogitops.json`
   - The location can be changed with `--template-dir`
-  - You can add your own json fields

 - Json Fields
   - targets - Deployment targets (required)
-    - These map to directories in the `output directory` (default ./deploy)
+    - These map to directories in the `output directory` of the GitOps repo
     - You can include directories explictly (i.e. "west" in the sample)
     - You can include a reference to json key(s) (i.e. "clusters" and "regions in the sample)
+    - The result of the included `autogitops.json` is
+      - west
+      - nyc3
+      - central
+      - east
   - The remaining fields are user defined
     - name - Kubernetes app and deployment name
     - namespace - Kubernetes namespace
     - imageName - Docker image name
     - imageTag - Docker image tag
+    - You can add additional fields

 ### Sample `autogitops.json` file